Latest News & Updates

 The Coming of Foreigners

-At the beginning of the 19th century (1800 AD), foreigners, including Arabs and Swahili (Wangwana) as well as Europeans, who had heard about Buganda's fame, were eager to visit the Kabaka.
+At the beginning of the 19th century (1800 AD), foreigners, including Arabs and Swahili (Wangwana) as well as Europeans, who had heard of about Buganda's fame, were eager to visit the Kabaka.

 1844